Persona 3: Persona 3 Portable

 The game's revised battle system draws on elements added in Persona 3s successor, Persona 4.
 In combat, the player is able to directly control every character, as an alternative to utilizing the game's artificial intelligence.
 The ability to guard has been added, and allies will take fatal attacks for the protagonist, preventing their death.
 Outside of Tartarus, instead of navigating the game world by directly controlling the protagonist, the player guides an on-screen cursor around an area, allowing interaction with characters and objects.
 The game includes the voice acting of the original game, although characters are not shown in the world, instead being represented by on-screen portraits.
 In addition, the anime cutscenes seen in the original Persona 3 were replaced to feature in-game graphics.
 Shoji Meguro composed 10 new musical tracks for Persona 3 Portable; with the majority of them being written for the female protagonist's playthrough.
 Several cameos of characters from other Atlus games were added to Persona 3 Portable, including Yukiko Amagi from Persona 4 and Vincent Brooks from Catherine.

 Persona 3 Portable was released as a stand-alone game and as part of a bundle package, which included a T-shirt and desk calendar.
 In North America, Atlus U.S.A. offered Junpei's baseball cap as a pre-order bonus.
+For the European release, Ghostlight was in charge of releasing it.
+In South Korea, the game was released by Sony Computer Entertainment Korea with a limited edition Turquoise Green PSP while the game alone was also sold on February 12, 2010.

 A port of Persona 3 Portable was released for Nintendo Switch, PlayStation 4, Windows, Xbox One and Xbox Series X/S on January 19, 2023.
 Limited Run Games announced that September that they would distribute special physical versions of Persona 3 Portable for PlayStation 4, Nintendo Switch and Xbox consoles in limited quantities alongside a similar release for Persona 4 Golden on the aforementioned platforms.
 Limited Run will release three variations of Persona 3 Portable's physical version, including a standard physical copy, a "Grimoire Edition" that packages the game in a special SteelBook case, a Grimoire Book box and slipcover, and a "S.E.E.S.
 Edition" that additionally comes with a replica of the Evoker used by the main party to summon Personas, as well as a 3D shadow box that depicts the cut-in graphic for the All-Out Attack sequence.
 Pre-orders for the physical releases went live on September 29, 2023, and remained active until November 12, 2023.